 Above all else, remain a constant source of encouragement and support for your loved one at all times.
 Treatment is an important step, but it is just one step on a long path.
 Plan to be there for every step of your loved one’s recovery journey.

-Why Consider Rehab at The Camp Recovery Center
+Why Those Near Santa Cruz & San Jose Should Consider Cocaine Abuse Treatment at The Camp Recovery Center

 Every time a person abuses cocaine, he or she risks significant damage.
 Using cocaine even once can cause cardiac arrest, stroke, and respiratory distress, all of which can be fatal.
 Also, each use also increases a person’s tolerance for the drug, which means that he or she will feel compelled to use increasingly larger or more potent doses, which increases both the risk of potential damage and the severity of that damage.